odentools/vm-signage/README.md

 carton exec -- perl signage-device.pl
 ````

-Then, make a configuration file as follows: *config/signage-device.conf*
+Then, make a configuration-file as follows: *config/signage-device.conf*

 ````perl
 {